Helping to Solve People Puzzles so the Group You Have Becomes the Team You Want

 She's also designed a workshop for at-risk youths, which gained state-wide attention; led group discussions to reduce recidivism among youths and adolescents; and, as an associate counselor, supported adolescents in groups at an in-patient recovery center.

-When community meetings became confrontational, Joyce has stepped in to de-escalate and build agreement.
+When community meetings became confrontational, Joyce stepped in to de-escalate and build agreement.
 As a Dependency CASA, she also negotiated agreements in child custody cases where neglect, abuse, or drug use was alleged.

 Joyce has presented at regional and international professional conferences for attorneys, mediators, and law firm administrators; property and association managers; and government officials.
 Topics include collaborative negotiation, expanding perspectives, building rapport, and safety lessons learned as a hostage.